top of page

 CHRISTOPHER JAHNKE (Additional orchestrations and arrangements) Broadway: Porgy and Bess (Tony nom), Legally Blonde, Les Miserables (New Orchestrations), Memphis.

-GEORGIA MONROE (Associate Producer): Is a dancer, singer, actress, choreographer, producer and assistant extraordinaire.
+GEORGIA MONROE (Associate Producer) is a dancer, singer, actress, choreographer, producer and assistant extraordinaire.
 As a performer her favorite credits include: Escape to Margaritaville (National Tour), and Rock of Ages (PCLO).
 She can be seen by Dani’s side on a multitude of projects at any given moment.
 Georgia is grateful to be a part of this kickass team. @georgiaemonroe

 DANI DAVIS (Director): Dani is an Emmy award winning writer, a Tony nominated Broadway producer, a Helen Hayes Award recipient, a critically acclaimed theater and choreographer, a film director, a television producer, and entertainment entrepreneur.
 Direction Choreography: Cindy of Arc, (off-Broadway, regional, film); Handel's Messiah Rocks (7 Emmy nominations, 3 wins Sony/PBS, National Tour; Kenny Rogers, A Christmas Gift (Hallmark).
 Selected Regional: The UMPO Series Summer Blockbusters: Jaws at the White Lotus; Mama Mia (Broadway World Award-Direction); The Full Monty (Broadway World Award-Choreography) among others.
 Producing: Broadway and National Tours: Little Women, The Musical (2 tony Award nominations, Drama Desk nominations); The Lonesome West (4 Tony nominations); Billy Elliot (Helen Hayes Award for producing); Shrek, the Musical; The Wedding Singer; Flashdance; Little Women, the Musical.

-Learn More about Mike
+Learn More about Rob

 Untitled design-8.png